jjorns20/Project1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

- - You don't meed to install any other software or firewall ports on the client systems you want to automate.
+ - You don't need to install any other software or firewall ports on the client systems you want to automate.

 The playbook implements the following tasks: